greenelab/czi-seed-rfa/manuscript.md

 linear and non-linear methods from our base enabling technologies and proposed extensions in Aim 1.

-We will package and version low-dimensional representations and annotate these representations based on their corresponding celluar features (e.g. cell type, tissue, biological process) and deliver these as structured data objects in Bioconductor as well as platform-agnostic data formats.
+We will package and version low-dimensional representations of the HCA and annotate these latent spaces via their corresponding celluar features.
+We will deliver these as structured data objects in Bioconductor as well as platform-agnostic data formats.
 Where applicable, we will leverage the computational tools previously developed by Bioconductor for single-cell data access to the HCA, data representation (`SingleCellExperiment`, `beachmat`, `LinearEmbeddingMatrix`, `DelayedArray`,